craftercms/docs/source/system-administrators/activities/authoring/users-groups/groups-management.rst

 .. image:: /_static/images/groups/site-config-groups-new-btn.png
     :width: 60%
-    :alt: Site Config - Groups New
+    :alt: Main Menu - Groups New
     :align: center

 then, a modal dialog will show up with the required fields for the group creation.
 Enter a display name and a short description for the new group.